AmpereComputing/HPL-on-Ampere-Altra/README.md

 Kernel : 5.4.0-148-generic

-To ensure a seamless build process, both the math libraries and the benchmark are built inside the /opt directory.
+To ensure a seamless build process, both, the math libraries and the benchmark are built inside the /opt directory.

 a.
 Downloading and installing Ampere Oracle Blis Libraries: